-When sculptor and art critic Hwang Jun-hyeok (Lee Sung-jae) meets the hot dancer Oh Mi-ran (Park Hyun-jin), sparks fly.
+When sculptor and art critic Hwang Jun-hyeok (Lee Sung-jae) meets a dancer, Oh Mi-ran (Park Hyun-jin), sparks fly.
 He falls head over heels in love with her, but Oh gets pregnant and leaves the professor for fellow student Jang Min-wu (Kim Ji-hoon).

 The two eventually get married and have ten years of marital bliss before Hwang has an exhibition of his sculptures in which one of which is a life-size sculpture of Oh.
 When Jang hears about it and goes looking for Hwang to settle some things once and for all.

-The film is beautifully photographed, more intelligent than most hot Korean movies has a beautiful lead actress, and just enough of the ludicrous to leave you smiling.
+The film is beautifully photographed, and has a beautiful lead actress, and just enough of the ludicrous to leave you smiling.

 15. A Frozen Flower

-A Frozen Flower is a movie I found while browsing through some Korean historical movies on Netflix and thought it looked hot.
+A Frozen Flower is a movie I found while browsing through some Korean historical movies and thought that it looked hot.
 The movie is about a love triangle between the king, his bodyguard, and the queen.

 The king’s guard is loyal to him, but he also has feelings for the queen.
 When the queen finds out about the affair, she demands that the king chooses between her and his lover.
 The king chooses his lover, and the two of them run away together.
 However, they are caught by the queen’s forces and are forced to fight for their lives.

 Frozen Flower can be easily related to any love triangle relationship drama, sharing a similar plot.